ryanfreemanlovell/open-notebook/docs/delaware-certificate-of-amendment-template.md

 # Delaware Certificate of Amendment Template

-> **Disclaimer:** This template is provided for informational purposes only and does not constitute legal advice.

 **First:** The name of the corporation is **[COMPANY NAME]**.

 **Second:** The certificate of incorporation is hereby amended as follows: